katcipis/sophia/notes/books/philosophy-software-design.md

 I also remember frameworks that try to solve everyone problems, usually with a lot of different complex interfaces and clumsy extensions mechanisms.
-The line between good and bad general purpose seems to be in finding a very small set of interfaces that are expressive and composes well.
+The line between good and bad general purpose seems to be in finding a very small set of interfaces that are expressive, easy to understand and composes well.

 Another example, but added by me, would be [Go's stdlib I/O package](https://golang.org/pkg/io/).
 I always felt it to be much simpler and easier to built things on top than Python file/IO handling for example.

+## Pull complexity down

+Prefer simple interfaces with complex implementation than simplifying the implementation by producing a more complex interface (MIT style)

 ## Design errors out of existence

 ## Documentation as part of interface

+## Documentation first